OVERVIEW: The Field Foundation of Illinois supports justice, art and leadership in the Chicago metro area.

 IP TAKE: The foundation staff underwent racial justice training as part of developing its revamped grantmaking strategy.
 Make sure proposals view the issues of Chicago through a racial justice lens.

-PROFILE: The Field Foundation of Illinois supports community, civic, and cultural organizations in the Chicago area through both new and existing programs.
-It was established by Marshall Field III, grandson of the famous Chicago merchant who created the legendary Marshall Field department store that holds a nostalgic place in Chicago history.
+PROFILE: Established in 1940, the Field Foundation of Illinois supports community, civic, and cultural organizations in the Chicago area through both new and existing programs.
+It is the foundation of Marshall Field III, grandson of the famous Chicago merchant who created the legendary Marshall Field department store that holds a nostalgic place in Chicago history.
 Marshall III was passionate about helping people through the Great Depression, endorsing New Deal policies and progressive activists during his lifetime.
-But what he’s perhaps best known for is founding the Chicago Sun newspaper, which merged with the Chicago Times to become the Chicago Sun-Times we know today.
+But what he is perhaps best known for is founding the Chicago Sun newspaper, which merged with the Chicago Times to become the Chicago Sun-Times we know today.
 After Field passed away, his foundation was divided into the Field Foundation of New York to be led by his widow, and the Field Foundation of Illinois to be led by his son, Marshall IV.
 The New York branch spent its assets down by 1989, but the Illinois branch remains a viable part of Chicago’s philanthropic community today.
 The foundation aims grantmaking at “community empowerment through funding nonprofits working in justice, art and leadership Investment.”